Nature is a savage muse. I'm Madison Woods. I forage for pigments and make watercolor paintings with the Wild Ozark colors.

 Artist quality wild-crafted handmade watercolors made from rocks, clay, or herbs and other natural sources.
 I call them Paleo Paints because this is the way paint was made long ago.
 The primitive drawings in caves used pigments created in the same way as I am creating them today- by smashing and grinding rocks, clay, and herbs.
-Whereas the ancient ones simply mixed their pigment with water or animal fats, I am using gum Arabic and honey to bind the color.
+Whereas the ancient ones simply mixed their pigment with water or animal fats, I am using a still quite old recipe of gum Arabic and honey to bind the color.